Power-Imbalance Allocation Control of Power Systems-Secondary Frequency Control: Power Imbalance Allocation Control

-where $P_{ex}=\sum_{i\in\mathcal{V}_{A_r}, (i,j)\in \mathcal{E}_{A_r}}B_{ij}\sin{(\theta_{ij})}$ is the export power of area $A_{r}$, $P_{ex}^*$ is the nominal value of $P_{ex}$, $k_r\in (0,\infty)$ is a control gain coefficient, $\eta_r$ is a state variable for the integral term as $\eta_s$ in (\ref{eq:controlPIAC2a}) and $\lambda_r$ is an algebraic variable for the controller. \end{definition}
+where $P_{ex}=\sum_{i\in\mathcal{V}_{A_r}, (i,j)\in \mathcal{E}_{A_r}}B_{ij}\sin{(\theta_{i}-\theta_{j})}$ is the export power of area $A_{r}$, $P_{ex}^*$ is the nominal value of $P_{ex}$, $k_r\in (0,\infty)$ is a control gain coefficient, $\eta_r$ is a state variable for the integral term as $\eta_s$ in (\ref{eq:controlPIAC2a}) and $\lambda_r$ is an algebraic variable for the controller. \end{definition}

-It can be observed from (\ref{eq:mulit}) that the control law for the coordinator in area $A_r$ is similar to Procedure \ref{procedure} but the power export deviation, $P_{ex}-P_{ex}^*$, should be measured, and the sum of the three terms in the right hand of (\ref{eq:multi}) is actually the ACE of the area.
+It can be observed from (\ref{eq:mulit}) that the control procedure for the coordinator in area $A_r$ is similar to Procedure \ref{procedure} but the power export deviation, $P_{ex}-P_{ex}^*$, should be measured.
+The sum of the three terms in the right hand side of (\ref{eq:multi}) is actually the ACE of the area.
+PIAC has the proportional control input included in secondary frequency control, which is consistent with the PI based secondary frequency control \cite[Chapter 9]{Jan_Machowski} and \cite[Chapter 4]{Hassan_Bevrani}.
+In PIAC, the weights of the frequency deviation of node $i$ are specified as the inertia $M_i$ and the droop coefficient $D_i$ for the proportional input and integral input respectively.
+The proportional input is used to estimate the power stored in the inertia at the transient phase, which is usually neglected in the traditional ACE method.
 The control gain coefficient $k_r$ can be different for each area, which can be tuned according to the sensitivity of the control devices in the area.
 By (\ref{eq:multi}), as the synchronous frequency deviation is steered to zero, $P_{ex}$ also converges to the nominal value $P_{ex}^*$.
 Similar as the derivation of (\ref{eq:piac_u}) for PIAC (\ref{eq:PIAC}), we derive for (\ref{eq:mulit}) that

-which indicates that the controllers in area $A_r$ only respond to the power imbalance $\sum_{i\in\mathcal{V}_{A_r}}{P_i}$.
+which indicates that \emph{the controllers in area $A_r$ only respond to the power imbalance $\sum_{i\in\mathcal{V}_{A_r}}{P_i}$}.
 Hence, in the network, the control actions of all the areas can be done in \emph{an asynchronous way where each area can balance the local power supply-demand at any time according to the availability of the devices}.

-In particular, PIAC becomes a decentralized control method if each node is seen as a single area and $V_{P}=\emptyset$, $\mathcal{V}_K=\mathcal{V}_M\cup\mathcal{V}_F$, i.e., for all $i\in\mathcal{V}_M\cup\mathcal{V}_F$,
+In particular, PIAC becomes a decentralized control method if each node is seen as a single area and $\mathcal{V}_{P}=\emptyset$, $\mathcal{V}_K=\mathcal{V}_M\cup\mathcal{V}_F$, i.e., for all $i\in\mathcal{V}_M\cup\mathcal{V}_F$,